shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 “Well unfortunately, I can’t bring them back from the dead.”

-“Oh they’re not dead, *yet*.
+“Oh, they’re not dead, *yet*.
 They got kidnapped by some monster a few days ago.”
 He pointed to a spot in the pig fence where debris and woodchips littered the ground.
 “I just put repaired that fence, haven’t had time to paint it yet.”

 “What’s stopping you from finding them?”